 Excess ketones can cause ketonemia and, in some cases, ketoacidosis.

-Is Keto Diet Safe?
+Is the Keto Diet Safe?

 The Keto diet is generally safe if used for a short duration, but that too with careful monitoring.
 However, long-term use of keto diets has undesirable effects.